Photo: Last-makers use guillotines to carve wooden bespoke lasts; photo credit: V&A Museum

 Bespoke shoemaking is a lengthy process that entails 60-80+ hours of work.
 First, a shoemaker takes your measurements; then a wooden last is made, either by the shoemaker or an experienced last-maker.

 The last must accommodate your specific measurements.
 Just as important, the last must be shaped in a way that embodies the style of shoe you desire.
 Without both, the shoe will not be successful.

 If a last is not made for you from scratch, the final shoe is not bespoke.
-I’ve seen shoemakers take standard lasts (or another client’s last), modify them with leather, and call their shoes “bespoke.”
-This process is not bespoke—it is called “made-to-measure.”
+If a shoemaker takes a standard lasts (or another client’s last), and modifies them with leather, it is called “made-to-measure.”

 There are muddier waters related to bespoke.
-For instance, shoemakers may draft a design and outsource their shoes from a different country (usually Europe), all while advertising as bespoke.
-The shoes may be constructed from bespoke or pre-existing lasts, but I don’t think that matters.
-This becomes an issue of original craftsmanship, of which is the essence of bespoke.
+For instance, shoemakers may draft a design and outsource their shoes from a different country (usually Europe) and claim it is bespoke.
+It’s up to the client whether they care about something like that.

 The purpose of bespoke is to craft a beautiful shoe that blends the shoemaker’s house-style and technique with the client’s vision.
-A shoe made by someone else out of your workshop is not your original work—hence it is not bespoke.
-As good practice, I recommend being upfront with clients about outsourcing your shoes.
+As good practice, I recommend being upfront with clients about outsourcing shoes.

 Transparency is best way to go about bespoke shoemaking.
 False labels will hurt your reputation and give a negative impression of you to others.
 It also undermines the work of craftsmen who embrace true bespoke.